syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Appearance-and-styling.md

 {% endhighlight %}

-> Note: The SaveUrl and RemoveUrl are the same as above (see Save File Action and Remove File Action section).
+N> The SaveUrl and RemoveUrl are the same as above (see Save File Action and Remove File Action section).

 The following screenshot displays the output UploadBox with customized button text.![](Appearance-and-styling_images/Appearance-and-styling_img1.png)